Rathmor/QuizGame/README.md

 # QuizGame
-A quizgame that uses a file to read questions and answers from and has varying difficulty levels.
+A quiz game application that uses a file to read questions and answers from and has varying difficulty levels.
 Player progress is stored in a file after the quiz concludes.
 This C project supports dynamic memory allocation and command line arguments with error handling.

+Quizgame program information:
-Syntax in QnA file: Question_Answer
+>Syntax in QnA file: Question_Answer

-Running in Linux with GCC Compiler: Open your terminal inside the folder of the program where file quizGame.c exists.
-                  Enter the command: gcc quizGame.c -o [filename] This will compile the C program into a runnable file Enter the command: ./[filename] [name of the question and answer file] [difficulty (numbers 1-10)] The quiz game will then commence
+>Difficulty levels:

+Running the QuizGame program:
+                  open your command line/terminal and execute the compiled program (You must provide the file name and difficulty level as command line arguments)